Russia ramps up war efforts as delegates prepare for talks at Belarus border - KESQ

 Monday’s talks — expected to be held on the Ukrainian-Belarusian border at noon Moscow time (4:00 a.m.
 EST), according to Russian state news agency TASS — would mark the two sides’ first public contact since war began.

 In a public address Sunday, Ukrainian President Volodymyr Zelensky downplayed the significance of the talks.
-“I do not really believe in the result of this meeting, but let them try, so that no citizen of Ukraine would have any doubt that I, as President, did not try to stop the war when there was even a small chance,” Zelensky said.
+“I do not really believe in the result of this meeting, but let them try, so that no citizen of Ukraine would have any doubt that I, as President, did not try to stop the war when there was even a small chance,” said Zelensky, who will not be attending in person.

 But while Ukrainians have attached little hope in the talks yielding a pathway to peace, the opportunities to deescalate the conflict appear to be quickly shrinking.